 - Mind and body are part of the same system.
 If you can change your mind then your abilities will change.
 If you change your posture, breathing or other parts of physiology then your thoughts will change and this will improve the way that you feel.

 - People have all the resources that they need.
 An image a sound or a feeling is a resource.
 We have the ability to see pictures in our minds.
 Whether these pictures are clear or fuzzy.
 They can be built up into great visions.
 Inner voices can criticise us or encourage and guide us.
 If we have experienced a feeling once then feelings can be transferred from the past into the present and be there anytime that we need it.

 When a client comes for coaching they may have a problem in mind that they want to address or a challenge that they want to discuss.
 They may or may not have a solution or an outcome that they would like at this stage and an initial chat with a client would be designed to agree an outcome for the coaching.
 During the coaching a coach will apply specific NLP techniques related to these five principles to the problem or challenge to help the client create their change and get their desired outcome.
 NLP is outcome focused.

 These five principles form the foundations of how to create change.
 We are going to look at each of these principles in more detail later in this series and see how they can be useful to us as coaches.

-If you would like to using NLP in coaching others then you may be interested in taking one of our NLP training courses.
+If you would like to use NLP in coaching others then you may be interested in taking one of our NLP training courses.
 On these courses you can qualify as an NLP Practitioner, NLP Coach, NLP Master Practitioner and NLP Master Coach.